-In order to support Caltrans District 4 in successfully programming ITIP projects in the Bay Area, MTC worked with the CTAs and District to formulate four guiding principles for prioritizing ITIP projects consistent with the 2015 ITSP.
+In order to support Caltrans District 4 in successfully programming ITIP projects in the Bay Area, MTC worked with the CTAs and District to formulate four guiding principles for prioritizing ITIP projects consistent with the 2021 ITSP.
 The principles are:

-- Support high cost-benefit ratio projects on the State Highway System - Support HOV lane gap closures, with emphasis on those that support the Regional Express Lane Network. - Support high speed rail early investments and intercity/commuter rail - Support future goods movement and trade corridors
+- Support high cost-benefit ratio projects on the State Highway System - Support HOV lane gap closures, with emphasis on those that support the Regional Express Lane Network - Support high speed rail early investments and intercity/commuter rail - Support future goods movement and trade corridors

-These principles are consistent with Plan Bay Area 2040 assumptions.
-Before adoption of the 2024 RTIP, MTC will work with Caltrans District 4 and the CTAs to update these principles to more closely align with the Climate Action Plan for Transportation Infrastructure (CAPTI) framework and the forthcoming 2021 Interregional Transportation Strategic Plan (ITSP).
+These principles are consistent with Plan Bay Area 2050 assumptions.
+Before adoption of the 2026 RTIP, MTC will work with Caltrans District 4 and the CTAs to update these principles to more closely align with the Climate Action Plan for Transportation Infrastructure (CAPTI) framework, the 2021 Interregional Transportation Strategic Plan (ITSP), and the 2022 ITSP Addendum.